 \subsection{Ablation Study}

 \Paragraph{Consistency Loss} We analyze the efficacy of triplet loss in maintaining consistency.
-First, we calculate face similarity and diversity on \textit{Portraits} and prompt fidelity on \textit{Scenes}. \Cref{tab:ablate-cons} shows the performance of applying the loss of only positive distance (Pos), positive and negative distance (Pos + Neg), using the common form of triplet loss with negative distance subtraction (subtract), and setting the weight of negative distance as a increasing sequence over training iterations.
-The four settings yield similar prompt fidelity; however, implementing negative distance, the reciprocal form, and the weighing schedule enhances performance.
+We calculate face similarity and diversity on \textit{Portraits} and evaluate prompt fidelity on \textit{Scenes}. \Cref{tab:ablate-cons} shows the performance of applying the loss of only positive distance (Pos), positive and negative distance (Pos + Neg), using the common form of triplet loss with negative distance subtraction (subtract), and setting the weight of negative distance as an increasing schedule over training iterations.
+The four settings yield similar prompt fidelity, while implementing negative distance, the reciprocal form, and the weighting schedule enhances performance.

 \Paragraph{Background Loss} We also evaluate the effect of removing background preservation loss under the same test sets.
-As shown in \Cref{tab:ablate-bg}, only consistency loss results in unsatisfactory face similarity and fidelity.
-While training with masked distances (+ Mask) without preserving backgrounds achieves slightly higher face similarity, it attains low diversity and fidelity.
-In this setting, although the loss is only calculated within masked regions, the model still modifies non-masked backgrounds, possibly due to the self-attention mechanism, which allows information to interact globally.
-Applying background (+ Background) preservation significantly improves diversity and fidelity.
+As shown in \Cref{tab:ablate-bg}, using only consistency loss results in unsatisfactory face similarity and fidelity.
+While training with masked distances (+ Mask) without preserving backgrounds yields slightly higher face similarity, it results in low diversity and fidelity.
+In this setting, although the loss is calculated only within masked regions, the model modifies non-masked regions, possibly due to the self-attention mechanism, which allows information to interact globally.
+Applying background preservation (+ Background) significantly improves diversity and fidelity.

-\Paragraph{Prompt and Noise Combinations} We compare the strategy for constructing training triplets.
-We evaluate the performance of using the same two prompts or creating noisy latent images with the same noise for anchor and positive samples. \Cref{tab:noise-prompts} shows that using different prompts and noise achieves the best similarity and almost the same prompt fidelity.
+\Paragraph{Prompt and Noise Combinations} We compare strategies for constructing training triplets.
+We evaluate the performance of using the same two prompts or creating noisy latent images with the same noise for anchor and positive samples. \Cref{tab:noise-prompts} shows that using different prompts and noise achieves the best similarity and nearly the same prompt fidelity.

-\Paragraph{Training with Subject Annotations} We show the results of directly training the mapping network as a noise prediction problem with CelebA. \Cref{fig:direct-train} shows that the model learns to maintain subject consistency, but the output quality is also affected by limited low-quality data.
+\Paragraph{Training with Subject Annotations} We show results from directly training the mapping network as a noise prediction problem on CelebA. \Cref{fig:direct-train} shows that the model learns to maintain subject consistency, but the output quality is also affected by the limited, low-quality data.